achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_DEMSample.png](Images/QGIS_DEMSample.png)

+In this figure, a white color is used for symbolizing the contour lines and the DEM uses a color scale (choose `Singleband pseudocolor` and a `Color ramp` in the `Symbology` section of the DEM layer).

 ### Merge data from the DEM with the Meteobike data

 To attribute data from a raster dataset to the point measurements, go to the menu `Processing` > `Toolbox`.
 As an example, we will now attribute the elevation from the DEM to each measurement location of the Meteobike.
 In the Toolbox choose `SAGA` > `Vector <-> raster` > `Add raster values to points`.
 SAGA (System for Automated Geoscientific Analyses) is a free, hybrid, cross-platform GIS software that is included in QGIS as a plug-in.
 If you do not find this SAGA tool in QGIS, please install the QGIS Plugin 'Processing Saga NextGen Provider' ( menu `Plugins` > `Manage and Install Plugins`).
 Go to the menu `Settings` > `Options` > `Processing` and include under `Providers` > `SAGANG` > `SAGA folder` a path to the folder where SAGA is installed together with QGIS (e.g., C:/Program Files/QGIS 3.34.5/apps/saga9).
+In newer versions of QGIS, SAGA is no longer bundled with QGIS.
+Therefore, you need to download the SAGA binaries from the [SAGA SourceForge page](https://sourceforge.net/projects/saga-gis/files/) and point QGIS to the folder containing the extracted files (see description above: `Providers` > ...).

 As an alternative to this tool, you could use as well the Plugin 'Point Sampling Tool'.

 ![Images/QGIS_RasterToPoints.png](Images/QGIS_RasterToPoints.png)

 Choose the Meteobike Dataset as the 'Points' and the DEM as the 'Grid'.
 As points do not fall directly in the center of pixels, you may want to interpolate the data between pixels (e.g. here 'Resampling' `[1] Bilinear Interpolation`).
-Make sure that the point data and the raster use the same Coordinate Reference System (CRS).
+Make sure that the point data and the raster use the same Coordinate Reference System (CRS) (e.g., EPSG:4326).
 Otherwise, the tool might not work properly.
 If the raster has a different CRS, you can use the tool `Warp (repoject)` to reproject the layer.
 Click `Run` to create a new point layer that has the original Meteobike data combined with the data from the DEM (elevation).
 You find the elevation from the DEM in the very last column of the 'Attribute Table'.
 You can now display the data with the elevation from the DEM.

 ![Images/QGIS_SampleDEMPoints.png](Images/QGIS_SampleDEMPoints.png)

 Note that the meteobikes already measured elevation (GPS Altitude) that should actually match the elevation data from the DEM.
 Since the GPS altitude may be incorrect or inaccurate, this is a good way to compare it with the elevation model.
+The elevation data could be used, for instance, for calculating the potential temperature.
 You can apply this procedure to any raster dataset (slope, catchment area, land cover data).
 There is a whole range of useful terrain analysis tools available in QGIS / SAGA for further analysis.

 ## Combining your meteobike data with other geodata

-As a last exercise you may not only combine elevation information with temperatures, but also combine information on urban density, green cover with the meteobike temperature measurements.
+As a last exercise you may not only combine elevation information with temperatures, but also to combine information on urban density or green cover with the meteobike temperature measurements.
 There are hundreds of different datasets available in cities.

 For example, we may be interested whether the amount of greenspace in an urban neighborhood has an influence on nocturnal air temperatures.
 Or is the density of buildings explaining the differences of nocturnal air temperatures?

 In many cities, vector or raster data on the urban form, urban land use and three-dimensional structure are available.
-For Freiburg, for example, check out the [Catalogue of FreiGIS](https://geodaten.freiburg.de/geonetwork/srv/eng/catalog.search#/search?facet.q=type%2Fdataset).
+For Freiburg, for example, check out the [Catalogue of FreiGIS](https://geodaten.freiburg.de/geonetwork/srv/eng/catalog.search#/home).
 Data can also be extracted from aerial photos, surveys (digital city models such as [CityGML](https://en.wikipedia.org/wiki/CityGML)) or even 3D laser scanning from aircrafts ([LIDAR](https://en.wikipedia.org/wiki/Lidar)).
 Here is an example of land cover information for Freiburg, Germany at 1 x 1 m resolution:

 ![Images/QGIS_LandCoverSample.png](Images/QGIS_LandCoverSample.png)

 ### Displaying land cover fractions

-The dataset shown above is very detailed, every building, tree, driveway etc. is reflected.
-However, as air temperatures do not only depend on the specific 1 x 1 m2 pixel they are measured over, but due to turbulent mixing, they are the response of a larger neighbood-scale energy balance, we cannot use this information directly.
-Instead, we need data that is less detailed, yet retaines the statistics of the typical mix of buidlings, vegetation or impervious ground.
+The dataset shown above is very detailed: i.e., every building, tree, driveway etc. is reflected.
+However, as air temperatures do not only depend on the specific 1 m<sup>2</sup> pixel they are measured over, but due to turbulent mixing, they are the response of a larger neighbood-scale energy balance, we cannot use this information directly.
+Instead, we need data that is less detailed, yet retains the statistics of the typical mix of buildings, vegetation, or impervious ground.

 One common approach to describe the urban form and structure is to classify larger areas at the local-scale (50 m - 0,5 km) and derive *land cover fractions*.
-Land cover fractions describe the plan area covered by a particular land cover (e.g buildings) per total area.
+Land cover fractions describe the plan area covered by a particular land cover (e.g., buildings) per total area.
 If a grid cell has a land cover fraction of 1 then the entire grid cell is equal to the corresponding land cover.

 ![Images/QGIS_LandCoverConcept.png](Images/QGIS_LandCoverConcept.png)

-Conceptual illustration of land cover fractions of buildings (λb), vegetation (λv), and paved / impervious ground (λi).
-In all cases AT is the total area of the grid cell.
-Ab, Av and Ai is the projected area of buildings, vegetation and paved / impervious ground in the grid cell (Modified after: [Oke et al., 2017](https://www.cambridge.org/oke/), with permission from authors).
+Conceptual illustration of land cover fractions of buildings (λ<sub>b</sub>), vegetation (λ<sub>v</sub>), and paved / impervious ground (λ<sub>i</sub>).
+In all cases A<sub>T</sub> is the total area of the grid cell.
+A<sub>b</sub>, A<sub>v</sub> and A<sub>i</sub> is the projected area of buildings, vegetation and paved / impervious ground in the grid cell (Modified after: [Oke et al., 2017](https://www.cambridge.org/oke/), with permission from authors).

 The following detailed land cover fractions for example are available for Freiburg at 50 x 50 m, 100 x 100 m, 250 x 250 m, and 500 x 500 m resolution (vectorized data).
 Students at Uni Freiburg can download the relevant raster datasets from their ILIAS course account.